CloudLabsAI-Azure/CAF-Infra-Security/03-secure-infrastructure-with-azure-firewall-premium.md

     ![](images/mywafppo2.png)

-1. Now switch back to the other tab, where Azure Portal is opened and to your **firewallVM-rg** resource group, then select **firewallpolicy**.
+1. Now switch back to the other tab, where Azure Portal is opened and to your **FirewallVM-rg** resource group, then select **firewallpolicy**.

     ![](images/upd-14.png "search gateway")